-The claim is that if all intersections of the tropical hypersurfaces f_x , defined by the objective function of all persons, are transversal, then for each collections of goods there is an equilibrium.
+Proposition B.2.2.
+If all the intersections of the tropical hypersurfaces f_x , defined by the objective function (Definition B.2.1) of all persons, are transversal, then for each collections of goods there is an equilibrium.

 A proof is very straightforward.
 Take a point of non-transversal intersection of the objective function, it defines prices c_1, c_2, \ldots .
 Non-transversality is equivalent to the fact that in the polygon, dual to this intersection, there is an integer point inside.
 Taking it as the proposed bundle B we fail to find an equilibrium.